 Exoskeletons: trend increasing sharply

 As the population ages, the demand for exoskeletons is expected to increase.
-To keep enough people in the workforce, the Japanese government seeks to increase the retirement age from 60 to 70, promoting the need to find a solution.
+To keep enough people in the workforce, the Japanese government seeks to raise the retirement age from 60 to 70, promoting the need to find a solution.